NielsRogge/datasets/datasets/dbrd/README.md

 ### Dataset Summary

 The DBRD (pronounced dee-bird) dataset contains over 110k book reviews along with associated binary sentiment polarity labels.
-It is greatly influenced by the Large Movie Review Dataset and intended as a benchmark for sentiment classification in Dutch.
-The scripts that were used to scrape the reviews from Hebban can be found in the DBRD [GitHub repository](https://github.com/benjaminvdb/DBRD).
+It is greatly influenced by the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) and intended as a benchmark for sentiment classification in Dutch.
+The reviews were scraped from the Dutch [Hebban](https://www.hebban.nl/) website using scripts which can be found in the DBRD [GitHub repository](https://github.com/benjaminvdb/DBRD).

 ### Supported Tasks and Leaderboards

 - `text-classification`: The dataset can be used to train a model for text classification, which consists in classifying whether a given review is positive or negative.
 Success on this task is typically measured by achieving a *high* [accuracy](https://huggingface.co/metrics/accuracy) or *high* [f1](https://huggingface.co/metrics/f1).
-The RobBERT model currently achieves an accuracy and f1 of 94.422%.
+The RobBERT model currently achieves an accuracy and f1 of 95.144%%.
 The base model can be found in the HuggingFace [model hub](https://huggingface.co/pdelobelle/robbert-v2-dutch-base).
 - This task has an active (but unofficial) leaderboard which can be found at [Papers with Code](https://paperswithcode.com/sota/sentiment-analysis-on-dbrd) and ranks models based on [accuracy](https://huggingface.co/metrics/accuracy) and [f1](https://huggingface.co/metrics/f1).

 ### Language

-Dutch
+Dutch (nl)

 ## Dataset Structure